hpi-dhc/devicely/inst/paper.md

 # Related Work

-The first example of a package working with wearable data is mhealthtools [@Snyder2020], which is developed in R and focus on extracting features from sensors such as inertial measurement units (IMUs).
+The first example of a package working with wearable data is mhealthtools [@Snyder2020], which is developed in R and focuses on extracting features from sensors such as inertial measurement units (IMUs).
 Its main difference from **devicely** is firstly the language (R versus Python) and secondly their complementary nature.
 Mhealthtools offers functionalities for feature extraction and